 The patient's care will be provided by a highly qualified nursing staff.
-St. Luke's Episcopal Hospital was re-designated the American Nurses Credentialing Center (ANCC) Magnet status in 2009 due to our commitment to interdisciplinary practice, ongoing professional development, use of evidence-based practice in the delivery of nursing care and ongoing nursing research.
+Baylor St. Luke's Medical Center was re-designated the American Nurses Credentialing Center (ANCC) Magnet status in 2009 due to our commitment to interdisciplinary practice, ongoing professional development, use of evidence-based practice in the delivery of nursing care and ongoing nursing research.
 We were the 37th hospital in the nation and first in Texas and the Southwest to receive the honor in 2001, and again in 2005.
 St. Luke's has joined the elite one percent of hospitals in the nation to achieve this status three times.

 CONDITIONS WE CAN HELP WITH

 - Femoral hernia

 - Adenoma (open and minimally invasive)